-When I gave notice two days later, the new manager was genuinely shocked.
-That’s one of the first ways you know a terrible manager, they don’t know what’s going on.
+When I gave notice two days later, the team leader was genuinely shocked.
+That’s one of the first ways you know bad retail managers, they don’t know what’s happening.

-1. They Don’t Know What Is Going On.
-As I mentioned in the story above, if your manager is clueless to what effect they have on their crew, you’re sunk.
+They don’t know what is going on.
+As I mentioned in the story above, if your managers are clueless about what effect they have on their crew, you’re sunk.
 That’s because the best managers at every level are keen to monitor the emotional temperature of their crew.
-If there is a person, a situation, or a policy that causes the team to be upset, a good manager knows they have to deal with it - especially if it is something they have responsibility over.
+If there is a person, a situation, or a policy that causes the team to be upset, good managers know they have to deal with it - especially if it is something they have responsibility for.

-2. They can't get people to change behavior.
-If your manager is unable or unwilling to inspect what you expect, you’ll have a culture that is broken.
+They can't get people to change their behavior.
+If managers are unable or unwilling to inspect what you expect, you’ll have a broken culture.
 If there is a new policy, let’s say to implement my online retail sales training program, managers need to ask questions until they understand the policy.
-Next, they need to think of those questions that their employees will ask and then come up with a plan to implement and follow through.
-Many retailers have task-based managers who, when given a project like moving a department, can excel, but when told to drive sales performances up by changing employee behavior, they have no clue how to do it.
+Next, they need to think of those questions their employees will ask and then develop a plan to implement and follow through.
+Many retailers have task-based managers who, when given a project like moving a department, can excel, but when told to drive sales performances up by changing employee behavior, have no clue how to do it.

-3. They can't fire people.
-There’s giving someone a second chance and then there’s being taken advantage of.
-You don’t want a manager so emotionally invested in losing an employee that they are paralyzed at doing the hard work of letting them go.
+They can't fire people.
+There's giving someone a second chance, and then there's being taken advantage of.
+You don't want managers so emotionally invested in losing an employee that they are paralyzed at doing the hard work of letting them go.
 When the bad apples get to stay, it drags the whole team down until all the good employees have left.
-You want a manager who is compassionate, but who also has the greater good in mind.
+You want team leaders who are compassionate but who also have the greater good in mind.
 They must help those sales clerks whose minds and hearts have already left to move on.

-4. They don't take interest in their KPI's.
-Your Key Performance Indicators (KPIs) are the proverbial canary in the coal mine that can warn a manager of correctable problems.
+They don't take interest in their KPIs.
+Your Key Performance Indicators (KPIs) are the proverbial canary in the coal mine that can warn of correctable problems.
 When average number of units drop, it is the first sign of a crew not doing their job.
 You want someone who looks at reports as a valuable tool to move sales.

-6. They allow a dirty store.
-While many retailers have cleaning services, the daily upkeep of the store is a reflection of the pride the manager holds in working there.
-If they allow trash on the counter, dirty windows, or half-taken down promotions, etc., they are allowing staff to turn a blind eye... both in customer-facing areas of the store and behind the scenes.
-A vigilant manager keeps things ship-shape which also cuts down on worker theft.
+They allow a dirty store.
+While many retailers have cleaning services, the daily upkeep of the store reflects the pride the manager holds in working there.
+If they allow trash on the counter, dirty windows, or half-taken down promotions, etc., they are allowing staff to turn a blind eye in customer-facing areas of the store and behind the scenes.
+Vigilant managers keep things ship-shape which also cuts down on worker theft.

-8. They micromanage.
-When no decision can be made without their input, when their first response is to correct something minor when, as one employee told me his boss had to piss on anything I suggested, it makes employees’ hearts cold and causes their brains to turn off - the last thing a real merchant would ever want.
-You want someone who can delegate and inspect afterwards, then coach as necessary.
+They micromanage.
+When no decision can be made without their input when their first response is to correct something minor when - as one employee told me - his boss had to piss on anything he suggested, it makes employees’ hearts cold and causes their brains to turn off - the last thing a real merchant would ever want.
+You want someone who can delegate and inspect afterward, then coach as necessary.

-9. They criticize staff in front of others.
+They criticize staff in front of others.
 Worse are those who do this in front of customers.
 They don’t provide constructive criticism because they don’t know how to communicate well.
 They don’t help staff improve because they are reactive instead of proactive.
-You want a manager who is hardwired in following the classic mantra, you praise in public and correct in private.
+You want a team leader who is hardwired to follow the classic mantra, Praise in public and correct in private.

 Here’s why all of this is so important…